johto89/OSEP-Tools-v2/README.md

     - More thorough minifying of `Disable-AVProduct.min.ps1`
     - Fix `powerhollow.py` and `powerinject.py` payloads to not fail if no Amsi found
     - Add input checks to ensure hollowing targets are valid
+- 12/03/2023
+    - Compile all projects to single directory for ease of access

 # Disclaimer
 > @Octoberfest7